History of the Romani people: Forced assimilation

-In 1758, Maria Theresa of Austria began a program of assimilation to turn Romanies into ujmagyar (new Hungarians).
+In 1758, Maria Theresa of Austria began a program of assimilation to turn Romanis into ujmagyar (new Hungarians).
 The government built permanent huts to replace mobile tents, forbade travel, and forcefully removed children from their parents to be fostered by non-Romani.
-By 1894, the majority of Romanies counted in a Hungarian national census were sedentary.
+By 1894, the majority of Romanis counted in a Hungarian national census were sedentary.
 In 1830, Romani children in Nordhausen were taken from their families to be fostered by Germans.

 Russia also encouraged settlement of all nomads in 1783, and the Polish introduced a settlement law in 1791.
 Bulgaria and Serbia banned nomadism in the 1880s.

-In 1783, racial legislation against Romanies was repealed in the United Kingdom, and the Turnpike Roads Act 1822 (3 Geo.
+In 1783, racial legislation against Romanis was repealed in the United Kingdom, and the Turnpike Roads Act 1822 (3 Geo.
 4. c.
 126) prevented nomads from camping on the roadside.
 This was strengthened in the Highway Act 1835 (5 & 6 Will.
 4. c.
 50).

 Persecution

-In 1530, England issued the Egyptians Act, which banned Romanies from entering the country and required those living in the country to leave within 16 days.
+In 1530, England issued the Egyptians Act, which banned Romanis from entering the country and required those living in the country to leave within 16 days.
 Failure to do so could result in the confiscation of property, imprisonment, and deportation.
-The act was amended with the Egyptians Act 1554, which ordered the Romanies to leave the country within a month.
-Non-complying Romanies were executed.
+The act was amended with the Egyptians Act 1554, which ordered the Romanis to leave the country within a month.
+Non-complying Romanis were executed.

 In 1538, the first anti-ziganist (anti-Romani) legislation was issued in Moravia and Bohemia, which were under Habsburg rule.
-Three years later, after a series of fires in Prague that were blamed on the Romani, Ferdinand I ordered them to be expelled.
+Three years later, after a series of fires in Prague that were blamed on the Romanis, Ferdinand I ordered them to be expelled.
 In 1545, the Diet of Augsburg declared that "whoever kills a Gypsy will be guilty of no murder".
 The massive killing spree that resulted prompted the government to eventually step in and "forbid the drowning of Romani women and children".

-In 1660, Romanies were prohibited from residence in France by Louis XIV.
+In 1660, Romanis were prohibited from residence in France by Louis XIV.

 In 1685, Portugal deported Romani people to Brazil.

 In 1710, emperor Joseph I issued a decree declaring the extermination of Romani, ordering that "all adult males were to be hanged without trial, whereas women and young males were to be flogged and banished forever".
 In addition, they were to have their right ears cut off in the kingdom of Bohemia and their left ear in Moravia.
-In 1721, Charles VI, Joseph's brother and successor, amended the decree to include the execution of adult female Romanies, while children were "to be put in hospitals for education".
+In 1721, Charles VI, Joseph's brother and successor, amended the decree to include the execution of adult female Romanis, while children were "to be put in hospitals for education".

-From the 1920s, Romany Gypsies in the New Forest region of southern England were forced into a series of compounds.
+From the 1920s, Romanis in the New Forest region of southern England were forced into a series of compounds.
 These were later replaced with a "Gypsy Rehabilitation Centre" at Thorney Hill, created for the purpose of forced assimilation, which remained active until the mid-1970s.
 In 2024, Romani archaeologist John-Henry Phillips excavated the site of the centre, which was featured on series 12 of BBC Two's Digging for Britain.